Bo-Yuan-Huang/Bo-Yuan-Huang.github.io/index.md

 ## News

+-   **May, 2019**.
+"Hardware/Software Interface for Heterogeneous Systems-on-Chip: @ ADA Annual Review
+-   **Apr, 2019**.
+"ILAng: A Modeling and Verification Platform for SoC using Instruction-Level Abstraction" @ TACAS
 -   **Jan, 2019**.
 "Formal specification for open-source hardware" @ DARPA POSH/IDEA Integration Meeting
 -   **Nov, 2018**.
 "Firmware Co-verification in Heterogeneous SoCs" @ ADA Liaison Meeting
 -   **Sep, 2018**.
 "Formal Security Verification of Concurrent Firmware in SocS using Instruction-Level Abstraction for Hardware" @ TechCon